felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 journey - don't get carried away!

-## Idea 4: Track your progress by folding the corners
+## Idea 7: Track your progress by folding the corners

-This is a big part of my system.

-In my younger years, I vaguely remember coming across an online debate about using bookmarks vs. folding corners.
-In the past, I would have been in the bookmark camp, but I'm now clearly a folded corners guy.

 Each page has two corners and I use this to my full advantage.
-The top corner indicates my reading progress, and the bottom corner indicates my note-taking progress.
-And no risk of having your bookmark fall out of the book!
+The top corner indicates my reading progress, and the bottom corner tracks my note-taking progress.
+Since I don't use a bookmark, there is no risk of losing the page I was on, because a fold leaves a mark.

+I said it before, but I'll say it once more: books are punching bags!

 {{< figure src="/img/folded-corners-system.png" position="center" caption="" >}}